 4. Add rice and season with salt.
 Keep stirring and add more broth as it gets absorbed by the rice – the ingredients should only be just immersed in the broth.

 5. Continue cooking as above, ladling in more broth so that the rice is always covered by the liquid and until it is cooked al dente.
-The finished dish should have a liquid to rice ratio that is in the middle between that of a soup and a risotto.
+The finished dish should have consistency that is between that of a soup and a risotto.
 Toss in the rest of the butter and grated cheese while still hot, stir to combine.
 Serve warm.

 Do you know your rice?
 Traditionalists will likely argue that the rice used for risi e bisi must be the Vialone Nano variety, not Carnaroli or Arborio (the latter two being typically for risotto).
 Vialone Nano is starchier and absorbs more seasoning from the broth, giving risi e bisi a creamier texture.
 In Italy there are many varieties of rice and all have their own place in the local cuisine.
 It is a popular ingredient in the Northern Italy (think ‘Milanese risotto’ for example) where some of the best rice is cultivated – most of Italy’s rice fields are actually located in the regions of Piedmont and Lombardy.